 This Jameson whiskey based shooter is similar to a kamikaze but brighter and more refreshing.
 Plus, only 4 ingredients are required to make a green tea shot!
 This quick tutorial shows you how to make this popular cocktail so you can impress your guests at your next dinner party!

 The first time I had a green tea shot it reminded me of a kamikaze because of its yellowish green color and fruity flavor.
 But while the kamikaze has a strong vodka taste, the green tea shot is much more mellow in the sense that it tastes more like a summer cocktail than a shot.

-What is a Green Tea Shot?
+What’s In A Green Tea Shot?

-- Jameson Irish Whiskey (although you can use other brands as well)
+- Jameson Irish Whiskey

 - Sour mix

 - Lemonade or lemon-lime soda such as Sprite

 A green tea shot is sweet, bright and peachy, with the boozy taste of whiskey to warm up the back of the throat.
 It’s very easy to drink and won’t get you drunk since a green tea shot only contains 1 ounce of alcohol.
 While the size of a shot glass actually varies by country, in the United States, a shot is 1.48 ounces.
 So you will get a nice little buzz that should last a little less than hour.